Ex-MP's 500-year-old silver ring goes on sale in Mayfair auction house

-A silver signet ring, worn by a Preston MP in the late 1500s, is being auctioned in London today.
+A silver signet ring, worn by a Preston MP in the late 1500s, has been auctioned in London.

 The Tudor ring, which bears the coat of arms of Sir John Brograve, was found in Hertfordshire around 1990.